 Obtain the iCloud account password via phishing or social engineering

-One popular method for reactivating iCloud-locked iPhones and iPads is via old-school phishing scams where resellers will try and locate the original owner then trick them into giving up their Apple ID/ iCloud password.
+One popular method for reactivating iCloud-locked iPhones and iPads is via old-school phishing scams where resellers will try and locate the original owner then trick them into giving up their Apple ID/iCloud password.

-Black market Apple gadget resellers apparently rely on special iCloud phishing kits that are easy to use and they can be purchased through underground online chats and iPhone hacking message boards.
+Black market Apple gadget resellers apparently rely on special iCloud phishing kits that are easy to use and can be purchased through underground online chats and iPhone hacking message boards.